Sagna112/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0) Tp create a shell script that ceate hello world
+0) To create a shell script that ceate hello world, use echo "Hello World!"